sgagliano/sgagliano.github.io/teaching.md

 Je prends cette responsabilité à cœur, et j'aime vraiment enseigner à un large éventail de personnes, et je me mets au défi de répondre à leurs diverses compétences.

 Here are selected examples, I:
-* guest-lectured for genetics-related courses at the Université de Montéal
+* guest-lectured or co-instructed genetics-related <b>graduate-level</b> human genetics courses at the Université de Montéal and University of Michigan
 * volunteered as a mentor for <b>high school students</b> through the Ontario Online Research Co-op program,
 * supervised a group of <b>undergraduate students</b> in the six-week Big Data Summer Institute at the University of Michigan, and
-* co-instructed <b>graduate-level</b> human genetics courses at the University of Michigan

 For more details, please refer to my <a href="{{site.baseurl}}/public/GaglianoTaliun_CV.pdf"> CV.</a>